 Have a question?

-If you are a producer or retailer and have questions about charging environmental fees, you can contact the Compliance and Registry team at registry@rpra.ca or 1-833-600-0530.
+If you are a producer or retailer and have questions about charging environmental fees, you can contact the Compliance Team at registry@rpra.ca or 1-833-600-0530.

-If you are a consumer and believe that the purpose of a fee is being misrepresented, contact the Ministry of Government and Consumer Services directly at 1-800-889-9768.
+If you are a consumer and believe that the purpose of a fee is being misrepresented, contact the Ministry of Public and Business Service Delivery directly at 1-800-889-9768.

 For general information about Ontario’s consumer protection laws, visit Consumer Protection Ontario’s website.